Unani medicine: India

 The Central Council of Indian Medicine (CCIM), a statutory body established in 1971 under the Department of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy (AYUSH), monitors higher education in areas of Indian medicine including Ayurveda, Unani, and other traditional medical systems.
 Another subdivision of AYUSH, the Central Council for Research in Unani Medicine (CCRUM), aids and co-ordinates scientific research in the Unani system of medicine through a network of 22 nationwide research institutes and units.

 To fight biopiracy and unethical patents, the Government of India set up the Traditional Knowledge Digital Library in 2001 as repository of formulations used in Indian traditional medicine, including 98,700 Unani formulations.

 Pakistan

+Pakistan maintains one of the largest active infrastructures for Unani education, clinical practice programs, and product manufacturing in Unani medicine.
+The estimated figure of registered Tabibs (or hakims) in Pakistan is up to 60,000 individuals who have obtained either diploma in Tibb-e-Unani or a bachelor degree in Unani medicine.
+The Bachelor of Eastern Medicine and Surgery (B.E.M.S.) is the undergraduate, six-year program (five years of study and one year house job) that formally prepares the student in Unani medicine practice.